Russia puts 'partial restriction' on Facebook access

 Associated Press

-BRUSSELS (AP) — Russian authorities on Friday announced the “partial restriction” of access to Facebook after the social media network limited the accounts of several Kremlin-backed media over Moscow’s invasion of Ukraine.
+BRUSSELS (AP) — Russian authorities on Friday announced the “partial restriction” of access to Facebook after the social media network banned the accounts of several Kremlin-backed media over Moscow’s invasion of Ukraine.

-The restrictions on the accounts, according to Roskomnadzor, included marking their content as unreliable and imposing technical restrictions on the search results to reduce the publications’ audiences on Facebook.

-Roskomnadzor said its “partial restriction” on Facebook takes effect Friday, without clarifying what exactly the move means.
+Roskomnadzor said the “partial restriction” takes effect Friday, without clarifying what exactly the move means.

 In its official statement, Roskomnadzor cast its action as ’“measures to protect Russian media.”
 It said Russia’s Foreign Ministry and the Prosecutor General’s office found Facebook “complicit in violation of fundamental human rights and freedoms, as well as the rights and freedoms of Russian nationals.”